Great addition to any scientific project

 with their default names; if they are in unusual places consider adding

-, or explicitly specifying the names in
+the paths with --with-libs, or explicitly specifying the names in

-, etc.
+--with-blas, etc.

-Please note that a common way for the configure script to fail is to specify inconsistent MPI vs. plain compilers, either directly or indirectly via environment variables; e.g. specifying the Intel compiler with
+[!CAUTION] Please note that a common way for the configure script to fail is to specify inconsistent MPI vs. plain compilers, either directly or indirectly via environment variables; e.g. specifying the Intel compiler with

-while at the same time having anMPIFC=mpif90
+FC=ifortwhile at the same time having anMPIFC=mpif90which points to GNU Fortran.

-The best way to avoid this situation is (in our opinion) to use the environment modules package (see http://modules.sourceforge.net/), and load the relevant variables with (e.g.)
+[!TIP] The best way to avoid this situation is (in our opinion) to use the environment modules package (see http://modules.sourceforge.net/), and load the relevant variables with (e.g.)

 After you have Make.inc fixed, run